 Location: Connaught Place, New Delhi.
 Bus/Metro: Regal Bus Stop/Rajiv Chowk Metro Station, on the Yellow & Blue Line.
 Days Closed: Sundays.
 Best known for: Handicrafts, fabrics, saris and furnishings from various Indian States.

-7. Greater Kailash M & N Block Market
+7. Greater Kailash M & N Block Market-best Shopping Places in Delhi

-The Gretaer Kailash 1, M block Market and the N block Market are very close to each other.
+The Greater Kailash 1, M block Market and the N block Market are very close to each other.

 The M block market is known for its pavement shops where the trendiest tops, skirts and leggings can be bought at throwaway prices.